Types of Pediatric Dental Emergencies

 Toothache: Clean the area of the affected tooth.
 Rinse the mouth thoroughly with warm water or use dental floss to dislodge any food that may be impacted.
 If the pain persists, contact your child’s dentist.
 Do not place aspirin or heat on the gums or on the aching tooth.
-If the face is swollen, apply cold compresses and contact your dentist immediately.
+If the face is swollen, apply cold compresses and contact your pediatric dentist immediately.

 Cut or Bitten Tongue, Lip or Cheek: Apply ice to injured areas to help control swelling.
 If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
 If bleeding cannot be controlled by simple pressure, call a doctor or visit the hospital emergency room.